-I’ve been in the pro audio business for 20 years, but I never set out to be a sound system provider.
-But in 2008, after eight years working at a large university’s theatre complex, well, as Bob Dylan said, “one day the ax just fell.”
+I’ve been in the pro audio business for more than 20 years, but I never set out to be a sound system provider.
+But about a decade ago, after eight years working at a large university’s theatre complex, well, as Bob Dylan said, “one day the ax just fell.”

 I called all of my old friends but couldn’t find a decent gig anywhere.
 So I ended up mixing acoustic acts for next to nothing in a local bar and grill.
 This little bar had big plans, though.
 They started booking bigger and bigger bands to play on their patio, and the little speaker-on-a-stick system was not adequate.

 The owner tasked me with renting enough gear to pull off bigger shows.
 It started with me renting the bar the small amount of equipment I owned – microphones, stands, and cabling.
 Next thing you know, I’m buying and then renting them a snake, some amplifiers and monitors, and a decent little income stream had developed.

 But when summer turns to fall and then winter, as it is want to do, this outdoor patio-based bar overlooking a lake shuts down.
 Which effectively shut me down again as well.